SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 determine the available operations before the initial purchase.
 A list of possible operations and their explanation is given below.

+{% include alert.html type="informative" icon="info" header="Note on deprecated
+operations." body="Several operations have now the status deprecated.
+These operations are:
+`create-capture`
+`create-cancel`
+`create-reversal`
+Because they are still in use by the existing users, they will not be removed from the documentation yet.
+New users should not use these operations and these operations will be marked with `DEPRECATED DO NOT USE!`." %}

 {:.code-header}
 **Operations**